-As we talked, I started to tell the younger dad how I solved my hair problem.
+As we continued our conversation I began to tell the younger dad how I solved my hair problem.
 I feel slightly uncomfortable referring to him as the “younger dad, but hey, my inner Sergeant took over, –Oorah!– Been there done that.
-One of the best things you can do in this situation is to find a woman with a good heart, who knows how to French Braid.
+I told that the best thing you can do in this situation is to find a woman with a good heart, who knows how to French Braid.
 Take a look at this picture of my baby girl.
 She was six, and we were on our way to Kansas City.
 In this picture, we’re taking a break in Colorado.
 Notice her hair is French Braided.
-Babysitter (that’s our nickname for Cheryl) braided it just before we left on a road trip from Los Angeles to Kansas City.
+“Babysitter” (that’s our nickname for Cheryl) braided her hair right before we left on a road trip from Los Angeles to Kansas City.
 Thanks again Cheryl!

-“My” answer to how to comb her hair was very simple.
-Comb it as few times as possible.
-Fortunately, I was blessed to have a priceless babysitter and braider.
-She’s also very close to my family.
-I just don’t know what I would have done without Cheryl.
 Now you have it, that’s my big secret.
 Keep it French Braided.
 I kept Day’s hair braided most of the time.
 Her tresses were in French braids from the time she was two until she was about seven.
-Day’s braider was highly skilled and knew what she was doing; important because poorly braided hair can cause hair loss.
+Day’s braider was highly skilled and knew what she was doing; that’s important because poor braiding hair can cause hair loss.

-Thankfully, those days are over, and God blessed me with a fantastic wife who has helped me raise Day.
-Thanks to my better half, Day now does all the everyday stuff for her hair, herself.
-Sometimes I get a little nostalgic and miss worrying about her hair, but not for long.
-That’s life, and it’s great that she is now able to do her own hair, especially now that she’s 15 years old.
-Now she goes to the hairdresser and gets a press and curl once every two or three weeks and sometimes she still gets braids but now she likes to get it braided in big braids
+Wow!
+How time flies, those days are long gone, and God has blessed me with a fantastic wife who helped me raise Day.
+Thanks to my better half, Day learned how to do all the everyday stuff for her hair, herself.
+Sometimes I get a little nostalgic and miss the days of worrying about her hair, but not for long.
+That’s life, and it’s great that she is now able to do her own hair, especially now that she’s 17 years old.
+Now and then she still likes to get her hair braided, but now she loves to get it braided in big thick braids now.

-Does your kid do this when you comb their hair???
+My question to you is, do you know a kid that does this, when they get their hair combed???
 Mine did.
-Take a look at the most tenderheaded boy in America, he brings back memories of combing Day’s hair; Americas most tenderheaded girl.
+Take a look below at the most tenderheaded boy in America; he brings back memories of me combing Day’s hair; (America’s most tenderheaded girl).